dbae82/project-0-game/README.md

     -status bars should pause
         --setInterval should be cleared

-# Minimal Viable Product

 # Icebox
--animations for the three characters to provide a little more life -add fontawesome icon animations when buttons are clicked -setInterval time to get shorter as each evolution occur for more difficulty
+setup a media query for smaller screens (max-width: 375px) animations for the three characters to provide a little more life add fontawesome icon animations when buttons are clicked setInterval time to get shorter as each evolution occur to increase difficulty

-# Milestones
+# Milestones/Minimal Viable Product
+1. Write out HTML for the beginning screen
+    Container with a header that says "Enter Character's Name" Dialog box for input
+    Button to "Submit" input for DOM

+2. Style beginning screen
+    Use Google Fonts Amatic SC
+    Center box on the middle of the page
+    Run through steps to improve UI

+3. Set up event listener for the button
+    Console log to make sure it works
+    Create the three character objects
+    Set button to take the input and make value for the name key for all objects

+4. Write out HTML for the character screen
+    Set up a header to contain the name of character Setup progress bars using NES.css
+    Set image for the character

 # Technologies
+Front end - HTML, CSS, JavaScript jQuery